ianfhunter/TeamCrab/README.md

 }

 ```
-The three arrays for Locations, Teams and Modules each contain comma separated object of the appropriate kind of object.
+The three arrays for Locations, Teams and Modules each contain an array of the appropriate kind of object (comma separated).
 So for example, to add more Locations to the example above a user can simple add in a new object containing the Name,
 Culture and Capacity fields.
+They will also need to add a comma after the previous object in the array.

 It is important to note that the Location field in each Team object must match the name of a Location exactly.
 The same
 can be said about the Assigned Team field in Module objects.